Wokzy/blum-bot/README.md

  - DO NOT CLOSE GAME WINDOW BEFORE GAME IS FINISHED
  - You can run `main.py [amount_of_games]`, where `[amount_of_games]` is amount of games to be played in a row

+### Will I be banned for using this script?
+---
+ - In contrast to other bots, My script is interacting with user interface, NOT with Blum api, and does casual left button mouse clicks on "stars".
+ - I CANNOT guarantee anything about punishments from Blum development team, because Im not a developer of blum
+ - The only thing that I can guarantee, that My script is programmatically untraceable, which means Blum developers cannot easily differ my script from a casual human user.